KRameshr/Core_JAVA_note_book/Dev_Page_6.md

  - Thread Sleeping

 Sleep

-Ø Makes the running thread go into the sleep state for some specified time
+   Makes the running thread go into the sleep state for some specified time

-Ø Yield
+Yield

-Ø Makes the current running thread give up the processor temporarily, but keeps the thread in runnable state.
+   Makes the current running thread give up the processor temporarily, but keeps the thread in runnable state.

-Ø Join
+Join

-Ø Makes the current thread wait for the end of execution of the thread it is joined to.
+   Makes the current thread wait for the end of execution of the thread it is joined to.

 exmple
 ````